ozyurtf/cpu-scheduler/README.md

 Average Wait Time = (0 + 4 + 8 + 12) / 4 = 6
 ```

+That's why the average turnaround time and the average waiting time is smaller, and overall throughput is higher in comparison with the FCFS scheduler.

+But when we use shortest job first scheduler, long processes may experience starvation if short prcoesses keep coming.
+In addition, being have to know the CPU burst times can be seen as negative as well.
+Also, we can say that response time is poor for interactive processes because of the lack of preemption.

 ### Shortest Remaining Time Next

 Scheduler always chooses the process whose remaining time is the shortest.

-In the first step processes are added to the ready queue after they become ready to be executed.
+In the first step, processes are added to the ready queue after they become ready to be executed.
 The burst time required for each process is assumed to be known in advance.
 Then the processes in the ready queue are sorted based on their remaining time and the process with the shortest remaining time is selected by the scheduler and executed by the CPU.
 We can set this scheduler either preemptive or nonpreemptive.

-When a process that has shorter remaining time compared to the currently running process arrives, if our scheduler is preemptive, the currently running process stop being executed by the CPU, and the CPU is given to the newly arrived process that has shorter remaining time.
+When a process that has remaining time shorter than the remaining time of the currently running process arrives, if our scheduler is preemptive, the currently running process is stopped being executed, and the CPU is given to the newly arrived process that has shorter remaining time.

 If our scheduler is not preemptive, this preemption does not happen and the selected processes are run until their executions are finished.

-As we mentioned previously, the turnaround time is the time between process' arrival and its termination.

 And because we are always prioritizing the processes that are closest to their completion, we minimize the amount of time processes spend waiting to be executed in the ready queue.
 Because as we choose the processes that has the shortest remaining time, processes are completed more quickly and this allows choosing a new process from the ready more quickly.
-That's why we can say that processes are completed faster on average and that's why average turnaround time is shorter with this scheduler.
+And that makes the overall waiting time smaller.
+And we can say that processes are completed faster on average and the average turnaround time is shorter with this scheduler.

-But if a stream of short processes keep arriving continuously, longer processes may not be given a chance to be executed with this scheduler and this would cause starvation for longer processes.
-Also, assuming that the burst time of the processes are known is another negative side of this scheduler because in real life it is very hard to estimate the CPU burst time in advance.
+But if a stream of processes that are very close to be finished keep arriving continuously, processes that have long remaining time may not be given a chance to be executed with this scheduler and this would cause starvation for these processes.

+Also, assuming that the CPU burst time of the processes are known is another negative side of this scheduler because in real life it is very hard to estimate the CPU burst time in advance.

 In addition, this scheduler does not consider the priorities of the processes.
 Sometimes when a process is running, another process with higher priority might arrive.
 But when we use this scheduler, the newly arrived process with higher priority is not executed directly unless its remaining time is shorter than the currently running process.
 This might be okay for some systems but not an ideal solution in interactive systems.